Drivers could be fined £1,000 for letting ambulance pass - how to avoid it

 The Highway Code states that motorists should give way to emergency service vehicles using flashing lights, including ambulances, fire engines and police vehicles.

-But in order to clear the way for ambulances and police cars, road users should be aware that most rules remain off-limits such as stopping in a yellow bus, entering a bus lane or running a red light.
+But in order to clear the way for ambulances and police cars, road users should be aware that most rules remain off-limits such as stopping in a yellow bus stop, entering a bus lane or running a red light.

 Rule 219 of the Highway Code states: “You should look and listen for ambulances, fire engines, police, doctors or other emergency vehicles using flashing blue, red or green lights and sirens, or flashing headlights, or traffic officer and incident support vehicles using flashing amber lights.”